BIATeam/BIADocs/docs/40-DeveloperGuide/50-HubClientServer/10-ClientForHub.md

 ## Overview
 The activation of this feature in the worker give the possibility to send message to all connected Clients directly from the worker service.
-Concretly the service is connected to a front taht propagate the message.
+Concretely the service is connected to a front that propagate the message.

 ## Activation
 * bianetconfig.json